 We always want what we don't have, and for most Americans it's a full savings account.
-The national saving rate was less than 1 percent in 2006 and has been inching, ever so slowly, up to 1 percent, reports the Bureau of Economic Analysis.
-But, most Americans still choose to live beyond their means, until they have nothing to live on.
+The national saving rate was less than .5 percent in 2013 but most Americans still choose to live beyond their means, until they have nothing to live on.
 So if you're ready to tighten the purse strings, the Illinois CPA Society developed 11 ways to help you save during tough financial times:

 1.)
 Avoid Paying Fees.
 Use a bank with no ATM fees and avoid paying other fees whenever possible - late payments on utility bills, late video rental fees, etc.